Post-Baccalaureate Programs: Everything You Need to Know

 My vision for myself is to be a Psychiatrist, specializing in art and play therapy.
 I would like to work with children and young adults.
 Many people would benefit from getting to express themselves creatively and in my volunteer position leading art therapy sessions with patients at McLean, I saw firsthand the transformative effect that understanding the colors and the shapes that emerge from you can have on your own sense of yourself, which, of course, affects your overall wellbeing.
 While this can be done without a medical degree, I do believe that my training as a doctor would only enhance what I can offer to my patients.

-The “Why Us?”
-Essay
+The “Why us?” essay

-Let’s look at the “Why Us?”
-Essay Prompt from Temple University’s Advanced Core in Health Professions (ACHS) Post Baccalaureate Pre-Health Program:
+Let’s look at the “Why Us?” essay prompt from Temple University’s Advanced Core in Health Professions (ACHS) Post Baccalaureate Pre-Health Program.

 Please give a brief statement about why you chose to apply to Temple University’s CST Post-Baccalaureate Program (500 characters with spaces).

-Temple University’s ACHS track will align my EMT experience with training at the William Maul Measey Institute for Clinical Simulation and Patient Safety.
+Essay Example: Temple University’s ACHS track will align my EMT experience with training at the William Maul Measey Institute for Clinical Simulation and Patient Safety.
 In 10 years of emergency response work, I gained a reputation for achieving the highest standards of safety.
 In fact, I was responsible for implementing lessons from our staff’s annual World Trauma Symposium trip for 8 years.
 ACHS would allow me to assist peers with less prehospital trauma care experience both inside and outside the classroom.

-There are several reasons a school is interested in your response to this kind of prompt.
-Some programs may specifically serve students from disadvantaged or underrepresented backgrounds and want to ensure you meet the eligibility criteria for their program and mission.
-Other programs may also be interested in understanding how this aspect of your life experience impacted your ability to succeed in pre-medical coursework.
+Some programs may specifically serve students from disadvantaged or underrepresented backgrounds, and want to ensure you meet the eligibility criteria for their program and mission.

 This is especially relevant for applicants whose disadvantages reduced their exposure to the medical field, like career changers who later in life decided to redirect their path, or students whose poor undergraduate performance was influenced by their disadvantaged status.

 For instance, if a student’s high school had not offered advanced science courses and the student entered university with less preparation for rigorous science courses than their more educationally advantaged peers, a student could speak to this aspect of this experience.
-A student could also discuss economic or sociocultural disadvantage, if these pertained to them.

-My high school science courses didn’t adequately prepare me for the rigor of university science classes.
+Essay Example: My high school science courses didn’t adequately prepare me for the rigor of university science classes.
 Looking around my organic chemistry lab in sophomore year of university, I realized that most of my peers had attended schools which offered Advanced Placement (AP) biology, chemistry, and physics.
 My school, on the other hand, only offered AP Calculus AB.
 I could see this disadvantage reflected in my academic performance.
 My peers consistently scored higher on exams than I, and it was difficult for me to grasp concepts.

 This was just one consequence of having grown up in a working-class neighborhood; the schools in my area tended to be under-resourced and crowded, and my mom and dad, a part-time clerical worker and truck driver, respectively, could not afford to pay for additional tutoring.
 Even our requests for an intra-district transfer to nearby Montgomery High School, which did have AP science courses, were not approved, and though we appealed, the appeal was rejected.